Jobo0o/100-days-of-code/log.md

 - explored some API's online to decide on which fun API to use in the future

 ### 76 - 02-04-2021
+- added functionality to add, edit and remove information in the database
+- added event listeners to keep the webiste in synch with the database at any time
+- learned again how to use the fetch methods

+### 77 - 02-05-2021
 -